diyahir/lightning-evm-bridge-dapp/README.md

 - [ ] Integrate service fee for the LSP
 - [ ] Preconfirmations from the LSP before user pays on-chain
 - [ ] Indexing payments to provide most recent history
+- [ ] Relay server for unlocking HTLCs

 ### Disabling Github Workflow